-Dr. Emily Reichert serves as Chief Executive Officer of Greentown Collaborative, which is where she worked when she was named a Barr Fellow in 2019.
+Dr. Emily Reichert is the former Chief Executive Officer of Greentown Collaborative, which is where she worked when she was named a Barr Fellow in 2019.
 Greentown is the largest clean technology startup incubator in North America.
-As the company's first employee, Emily has spearheaded the rapid growth of Greentown Collaborative into a global center for clean technology innovation, attracting visitors and partners from around the world.
+As the company's first employee, Emily spearheaded the rapid growth of Greentown Labs into a global center for clean technology innovation, attracting visitors and partners from around the world.

 Emily started her career at Arthur D. Little as a Ph.D. scientist and progressed into R&D, business development and general management roles.
 Prior to Greentown Collaborative, she was the Director of Business Operations at the Warner Babcock Institute for Green Chemistry, where she helped grow the angel-funded startup into a sustainable contract R&D business with a mission to minimize environmental impact of chemical products.

 Emily also served as an MIT Sloan Fellow in Innovation and Global Leadership as well as a Venture Labs Fellow at Flagship Ventures, a Boston-based Venture Capital firm.
 Emily has been appointed to leadership positions on innovation, economic development, entrepreneurship and clean technology commercialization at the city, state, and federal level, including the Massachusetts Governor’s Economic Development Planning Council and the U.S. Secretary of Commerce’s National Advisory Council on Innovation and Entrepreneurship.